Overview

 The JFrog MCP Registry mitigates this by providing:

-- Central Governance: A single source of truth for the MCP servers with granular tool policies.
+• Central Governance: A single source of truth for MCP servers with granular tool policies.

 Core Concepts

-- Tool Policies: Granular, Regex-based Allow/Deny tool usage rules.
-Since MCP tools are dynamic, pattern matching provides exact control over what an agent is allowed to execute, for instance, permitting read operations while blocking delete commands.
+• Tool Policies: Granular, regex-based Allow/Deny rules for MCP tool usage.
+Since MCP tools are dynamic, pattern matching provides exact control over what an agent is allowed to execute — for instance, permitting read operations while blocking delete commands.

 Supported Capabilities